lreyn/reslate/source/_includes/authentication.md

 }
 ```

-To authenticate use the `/login` resource.
+To authenticate with the API use the `/login` resource.

 param | description
 ------:|-------------